Girv98/asca-rust/doc/doc.md

 ```
 e > * / #_, _#
 ```
-It is important to remember that the rules are still applied sequentially and not at the same time.
+It is important to remember that the rules are still applied sequentially and not at the same time (see [environment sets](#environment-sets) for this).

 ### Special Environment